How to Animate Photo to GIF Online (Free, No App Needed)

 A transparent PNG lets you:

-• Drop the animated subject onto any background later
+• Drop the animated subject onto any background later (swap a color, add a brand pattern, composite over a video)

-• Layer multiple animations cleanly
+• Layer multiple animations cleanly in post

 • Control depth and focus with precision